jigga301/compuational_physics_N2014301020070/exercise 3.md

 ##Content
 1，make name move
-2，design a figure and make it seem to move
+2，design a figure and make it seem to move in a 80*80 dot matrix.

 ## Way to make program